RuthAndRoth/Ruth2/Mesh/Ruth2_v4/README.md

 * The .blend file, Colada (DAE) exports of parts and the UV maps are copied from Ruth2/Contrib/Ada Radius as at 30-Aug-2020.

-* The .blend file is based on Ada Radius Draft 11.
+* The .blend file is equivalent to Ada Radius Draft 11.

 * Most parts are unchanged since Draft 9, Eyelashes are unchanged since Draft 10 and all nails changed at Draft 11.